 Capped Honey Frame

 Last of the supers off early in the month for extracting.
 Beware of robbing.
 Beware of wasps so reduce the entrance of the hive if not already done, especially of small colonies.
 Varroa treatment needs to be started - allow for the bees to get used to the smell for a few days before feeding if you are using thymol.
-Can start feeding however don’t spill syrup.
+Can start feeding for winter, however don’t spill syrup.
 Colonies are unlikely to swarm this month and inspections frequency can be reduced.
 Supercedure may occur – if so let them get on with it.
 If there is heather, the bees may be moved there.
 Check and sterilize for wax moth in stored combs.

 Nothing to do with the bees; leave them alone.
 Lots of maintenance, jarring honey perhaps.
 Melting wax.
 Reading.
 Cleaning and sterilizing.
 Check your notes; what did you do wrong this year?
 Study?
 Send your Christmas present list up the chimney.
 Check the FERA website (Beebase) for information and check the disease maps; did you have EFB or worse nearby this year and do you need to be extra vigilant next year?
-Order oxalic acid crystals if you still use them or solution ready for December.
+Order oxalic acid crystals if you use them or solution ready for December.
 Addendum: Note that oxalic acid is not an approved treatment and Api Bioxal is*.
 Apiary/association meetings anyone?

 Oxalic Acid treatment between Christmas and New Year.
 Hope that Father (or Mother) Christmas gets you something good.
 Plan what you want to do for next year.
 Get ready for the January sales from the beekeeping-suppliers.
 Build/maintain hive parts – make that solar wax melter you really wanted 6 months ago?
 Make some mead.
 Don’t eat too much and eagerly wait for longer days - the bees will already be thinking of brood-rearing once the days start to get longer next month.